 Some websites that we link to might not be accessible, e.g. they might contain undescribed photos and inaccessible menus.
 We are not able to make external websites accessible, but please get in touch if we can help you with some specific information.

-Disability Arts International sends out a newsletter every 8-10 weeks (sign up here) with exclusive content about disabled artists and inclusive companies making excellent work across the world, innovations in access and the latest updates from Europe Beyond Access.
+Disability Arts International sends out a newsletter four times a year (sign up here) with exclusive content about disabled artists and inclusive companies making excellent work across the world, innovations in access.
 On this page, you’ll find an archive of our past newsletters with links to view browser-friendly versions of each issue.

 In this newsletter, we share the latest Europe Beyond Access commission, Rose La Rose; explore Canada’s disability arts scene; discover what a digital residency programme might look like; introduce Europe Beyond Access artist, Giuseppe Comuniello; and, encourage you to fill in an important survey aimed at making international touring more sustainable and inclusive.